Generation-Time vs. Post-hoc Citation: A Holistic Evaluation of LLM Attribution: Experimentation

 \textbf{Datasets.} \autoref{tab:datasets} shows the datasets that span open-domain QA, scientific citation, and fact verification; long and short context; \gcite{}-native and \pcite{}-native settings; and sentence- and document-level granularity.
 For fair comparison, we adapt each dataset to also support the non-native paradigm.
 For ALCE \citep{gao-etal-2023-enabling} and LongBench-Cite (both \gcite{}-native, where the model outputs an answer with inline markers), we create a citation-free draft answer and then let \pcite{} attach inline citations.
 For REASONS (\pcite{}-native), we evaluate \gcite{} by providing a constrained candidate pool (titles) and prompting the model to rewrite the target sentence with an inline citation.
 For FEVER \citep{thorne-etal-2018-fever}, we treat each claim as a “needs citation” unit: \gcite{} generates the statement with an inline citation, while \pcite{} attaches a citation to the fixed statement.

 \textbf{Methods.} We evaluate \gcite{} and \pcite{} using a systematic categorization of four method types: (i) Zero-shot prompting, (ii) Fine-tuned models, (iii) Retrieval-augmented methods, and (iv) Advanced hybrid techniques.
-Zero-shot prompting was used across both the \gcite{} and \pcite{} paragraph, serving as a fundamental baselines without task-specific training.
-Implementation details and zero-shot prompts with examples are in \autoref{implementation_details}. \textit{Fine-tuned models} represent specialized architectures trained on domain-specific datasets such as LongCite-8B for citation generation and CiteBART for paper citation, both are trained using supervised learning on ALCE and arXiv datasets.
+Zero-shot prompting was used across both the \gcite{} and \pcite{} paragraphs, serving as a fundamental baseline without task-specific training or fine-tuning.
+Implementation details and zero-shot prompts with examples are in \autoref{implementation_details}. \textit{Fine-tuned models} represent specialized architectures trained on domain-specific datasets, such as LongCite-8B for citation generation and CiteBART for paper citations, both trained using supervised learning on ALCE and arXiv datasets.
 Retrieval-augmented methods combine retrieval systems with generative models to enhance citation accuracy and coverage.
 We considered retrieval-based methods in both \gcite{} and \pcite{}.
-Advanced hybrid techniques integrate multiple methodological components: CoT Citation combines evidence retrieval with chain-of-thought prompting and includes an evidence-insurance step for comprehensive citation coverage, while Citation Evidence Generation (CEG) employs an iterative approach that retrieves relevant information before systematically attaching and verifying citations.
+Advanced hybrid techniques integrate multiple methodological components: CoT Citation combines evidence retrieval with chain-of-thought prompting and includes an evidence-insurance step for comprehensive citation coverage, while CEG employs an iterative approach that retrieves relevant information before systematically attaching and verifying citations.